south-bend-code-works/intro-to-web-dev/lessons/module3/chat_app_simple.md

                 })
 ```

 Finally, you have what you need to update your sendButton's eventListener.
-Replace our console.logg call from wireing up our send button with the code you wrote to save our message to Firestore.
+Replace our console.log call from wireing up our send button with the code you wrote to save our message to Firestore.

 <div class="hint">Hover for hint</div>